Finding female mentorship with the PUENTES board

 After applying, I interviewed with the board president and board treasurer about my interest and discussed how I could help.
 Not long after, I was accepted and I joined the PUENTES board with two other GSM MBA students.

 PUENTES works to build equity through sustainable technology that fosters social entrepreneurship, education and motivation of at-risk communities in the Americas.
 Our goal is to break cycles of food insecurity and injustice surrounding inadequate access to healthy whole foods.
-We educate locals of all ages about our foods’ origins throughout Stockton—a city which is considered a food desert, or one that lacks food accessibility.
+We educate locals of all ages about our foods’ origins throughout Stockton—a city that is considered a food desert, or one that lacks food accessibility.

 MBA Lessons Transfer to Board Involvement